100 Years of Changing Lives

 A modern shelter

-The ARL opens a modern 43,000-sq-ft shelter at the NE 22nd St. location that includes a 12,000-sq-ft barn.
-An indoor horse-training arena and a two-story Clowder House for cats are later added.
+The ARL opens a modern 43,000-square-foot shelter at the Northeast 22nd Street location that includes a barn and paddock.
+An indoor horse-training arena is added in 2014, a two-story Clowder House for cats is built in 2017, and housing for cats in the Camp Purr working cats program is constructed in 2018.

 • Pet behavior and training books